mikadosoftware/devmanual/docs/conceptchapters/highlights.rst

 The role of morale in war battle and organisations - this is where leadership excels

+software is engaged (front of battle?) at the point of user interaction - being used - and further back from that development occurs the less effective feedback the worse the decision loop is - individuals decisions make all the difference - we can look at operational aspects (communication, logistics) at the level of general and then strategic issues at financier and politician level but

 everyrhing hard is down to the structure of org

 one approach os to make relationships - but this only helps you and makes you kore valuable